No Tags Found!

 What can you do?

-Several cyber security firms said WannaCry exploits a vulnerability in Microsoft and that Microsoft patched this in March.
-People don't always install updates and patches on their computers and so this means vulnerabilities can remain open a lot longer and make things easier for hackers to get in.
+Several cybersecurity firms said WannaCry exploits a vulnerability in Microsoft, and Microsoft patched this in March.
+People don't always install updates and patches on their computers, so this means vulnerabilities can remain open a lot longer and make things easier for hackers to get in.

 Users should regularly back up their data and ensure that security updates are installed on your computer as soon as they are released.
 Up-to-date backups make it possible to restore files without paying a ransom.